Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Medical Imaging - A short Introduction/Readme.md

     - Positron emission tomography(PET) is a medical imaging technique that uses a radioactive tracer to create detailed images of the body.

         ![alt text](image-7.png)

+    - PET scanners are usually combined with other imaging modalities (hybrid imaging), such as CT or MRI, to provide complementary information.

+        - PET + CT: PET/CT

+        - PET + MRI: PET/MRI

+    - PET acquisition takes several minutes, as the tracer needs time to accumulate in the body.